Switchback Spring, June 16-18, 2026 in New Orleans, LA

 Explore Switchback Education

-The Switchback Spring 2026 education program will be centered around the theme Equipping the Outdoor Industry for the Future and will come to life through dynamic learning opportunities and timely conversations that will help strengthen the outdoor industry for long-term success.
+The Switchback Spring 2026 education program is centered around the theme Equipping the Outdoor Industry for the Future.
+The program comes to life through dynamic learning opportunities and timely conversations that will strengthen the outdoor industry for long-term success.

 Below is a preview of our 2026 education program; the full program will be released in the coming weeks.